 Multi-functional steering wheel

 Electrically adjustable ORVMs

 The exact launch details of the compact SUV are yet to be revealed by the automaker.
-However, Mahindra officials have confirmed that the Mahindra XUV 300 will go on sale in the second half of 2018.
-The company will unveil the near production version of the SUV at the 2018 Delhi Auto Expo.
+We believe that the SUV will go on sale in the second half of this year.
 We will update our readers as soon as Mahindra reveals anything on the same.
 Also See – Mahindra U321 Price, Launch & Other Details

 |Base Model||Rs 8 lakh|